Rushi0207/feedback-system/README.md

 ## 🤝 Contributing

-This project was built with AI assistance for:
+This project demonstrates modern web development best practices including:

-- **Architecture Design**: System design and best practices
+- **Clean Architecture**: Well-structured system design and patterns
-- **Code Generation**: Boilerplate and repetitive code
+- **Code Quality**: Maintainable and scalable code organization
-- **Documentation**: Comprehensive guides and comments
+- **Comprehensive Documentation**: Detailed guides and inline comments
-- **Testing Strategies**: Error handling and edge cases
+- **Testing Strategies**: Robust error handling and edge case coverage

-All AI-generated code was thoroughly reviewed, tested, and customized for this specific use case.
+All code has been thoroughly reviewed, tested, and optimized for this specific use case.

 ## 📄 License